(All fields required)

 Kerrey BT, Morrow A, Geraghty S, Huey N, Sapsford A, Schleiss MR. Breast milk as a source for acquisition of cytomegalovirus (HCMV) in a premature infant with sepsis syndrome: detection by real-time PCR.
 J Clin Virol.
 2006 Mar;35(3):313-6.

 Joseph W. Luria, MD Medical Director, Division of Emergency Medicine

 is the medical director for Clinical Operations for Emergency Medicine.
 He supports and conducts research related to health services delivery.
 His interests involve delivering ED care with a focus on quality/evidence based care, safety, flow/efficiency and family centered care.
 He is also interested in research that looks at the most cost-effective way to deliver care.

 Leadership development; emergency department operations; clinical improvement science

-Joseph W. Luria, MD, is Associate Director, Division of Emergency Medicine; Medical Director, Emergency Department and an attending physician in the Division of Emergency Medicine at Children's Hospital Medical Center.
-An associate professor of clinical pediatrics, Dr. Luria earned his M.D. at the University of Cincinnati in 1989.
-He completed his residency in Pediatrics at Children's Hospital Medical Center in 1992 and was chief resident from 1992-93.
+Joseph W. Luria, MD, is associate director of the Division of Emergency Medicine, medical director of the Emergency Department, and an attending physician in the Division of Emergency Medicine at Children's Hospital Medical Center.
+An associate professor of clinical pediatrics, Dr. Luria earned his MD at the University of Cincinnati in 1989.
+He completed his residency in pediatrics at Children's Hospital Medical Center in 1992 and was chief resident from 1992 to1993.

 Dr. Luria's professional interests are in trauma, trauma systems, injury prevention, and resident education.
 He is a member of the Ohio Academy of Pediatrics' Emergency Care Committee.
 He also chairs the EMS Board's Trauma Committee.
 His research interests are in trauma, injury prevention, and croup.